Game Preview: Bears vs. Phantoms, 7 p.m.

 - Game Preview: Bears vs. Phantoms, 7 p.m. - Hershey Bears

-- Brad Lambert Tallies an Assist and the Shootout Winner - Manitoba Moose
+- American Hockey League Joins NHL, NHLPA in 25th Annual Hockey Fights Cancer© Initiative - AHL

-- Canucks Score Four Unanswered to Win 5-2 in San Diego - Abbotsford Canucks
+- Firebirds Score Five Times in Second Period to Down Canucks - Coachella Valley Firebirds

-- Griffins Push Home Point Streak to Three Games - Grand Rapids Griffins
+- Canucks End Road Trip Witth 8-3 Loss to Coachella Valley - Abbotsford Canucks

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.